google/mesop/docs/guides/components.md

   me.text("Child")
 ```

-You can also have multiple composite components nested:
+You can also have multiple content components nested:

 ```python
 with me.box():